kamilkloch/rest-benchmark/README.md

 ### Client

 Client code resides in the `/client` module.
-[Gatling] client ramps up to 250k users within 30s, and each user issues a `GET /ts` request at a rate 1000req/s.
+[Gatling] client ramps up to 500 user connections within 30s, and each user issues a `GET /ts` request at a rate 1K req/s.
 For each response, an absolute difference between the client timestamp and the timestamp received from the server is stored into an [HdrHistogram].
 With clocks synchronized between the client and server, this value corresponds to the latency induced by the server.